SoftwareHeritage/swh-mirror/README.md

 When you modify a configuration file exposed to docker services via the `docker config` system.
-Unfortunately, docker does not support updating these config objects, so you need to destroy the old config before being able to recreate them.
-That also means you need to recreate every docker container using this config.
+Unfortunately, docker does not support updating these config objects, so you need to either:

+- destroy the old config before being able to recreate them.
+That also means you need to recreate every docker container using this config, or
+- adapt the `name:` field in the compose file.

 For example, if you edit the file `conf/storage.yml`: